Gajendra1987/Microservices/README.md

 	4. Once Download is completed issue the command docker run IMAGE_NAME or docker run -p 8080:8080 IMAGE_NAME

 Spring Boot with Service Discovery using Eureka Server
+	1. Every service should register itself with Eureka server, check the eureka console and it should display your services as registered service.
+	2. Zuul is the API gateway and needs to be configured with Eureka to discover the service and route.
+Direct routing is also possible using URL.
+	3. While downloading the project from SpringInitilizr, make sure that we add Eureka servver and Zuul Proxy as dependency.

 OAUTH AUthentication